Swedish name: Managerial Perspectives on Strategy and People D

 Focus of instruction

 In addition to lectures and guest lectures, the learning is supported by cases and seminars.
 The module requires significant amount of independent study.
 This means reading the assigned compulsory book chapters and articles.
-It is the student's responsibility to come prepared for lectures and seminars, and to participate actively in discussions.
-Case studies are preformed in groups with a written case report and an oral presentation.
+The module also requires a significant amount of group work.
+Case studies are carried out in groups with a written case report and an oral presentation.
 The group work is introduced with activities supporting the students in effectively working in groups characterized by equality, diversity and multiculturalism.
-Students also learn academic ethics as well as academic conduct including referencing and how to avoid plagiarism and cheating.

 Module examination modes

-The basis of examination in this module consists of written group assignment, a written hall exam, and an individual online test of academic conduct.
+The examination consists of written group assignments, a written individual hall exam, and an individual computer based examination on plagiarism and referencing.
 Attendance at seminars is mandatory and is thus a requirement to pass the module.
 A passing grade for each examined part of the module is required to pass.
 Note as well examination modes below for the course as a whole.

 Module 2.
 People - the Human Side of Organizing, 7,5 credits

 In the second module, focus is turned to the human side of organizations, with the objective to show the importance of considering individual perceptions and identity construction, as well as group interaction, in order to effectively manage and lead an organization.
-Furthermore, the module addresses the complexities created by issues of diversity, gender, ethics and emotions in organizational processes.
-Students will perform a group assignment in order to scrutinize and evaluate one of these dimensions both theoretically and for realistic problem-solving.
+Additionally, themodule will address a variety of themes on human side complexities that may also contribute to shape organizational processes.

 Expected learning outcomes